spring-projects/spring-integration-samples/basic/sftp/README.md

 ## OUTBOUND GATEWAY

-Run the **FtpOutoundGateway** sample as a JUnit test; it creates 2 files, retrieves and removes them over ftp.
+Run the **FtpOutboundGateway** sample as a JUnit test; it creates 2 files, retrieves and removes them over ftp.
 It cleans up by removing the retrieved files.
 The test assumes full access to the filesystem via **/tmp** where the test files are created.
 Requires **sshd** to be running on localhost.

 This sample uses a property **private.keyfile** to point to the location of your private key.
 Requires setting of **user**, **private.keyfile** and, optionally, **passphrase** in **user.properties**.